LostWhen/daimon/README.md

 *Daimon* — from Walter Jon Williams' novel [*Aristoi*](https://en.wikipedia.org/wiki/Aristoi_(novel)) (1992).
 The Aristoi partition their consciousness into daimones: specialized sub-processes that each handle a single task autonomously.
 This tool is a daimon — one job, one transformation, done.

 ## Version History

+### v0.73.22

+**New Recruit compatibility + enhancement points fix.**

+Two bugs fixed, both additive — zero existing lines removed or modified.

+**1. Invulnerable save extraction (NR-specific):** New Recruit uses five different formats for invulnerable save ability profiles, none of which matched Daimon's existing regex patterns. `extractInvulnSave` now handles all NR formats: bare value (`$text: "4+"`), parenthesized name (`"Invulnerable Save (4+)"`), sentence descriptions (`"This model has a 4+ invulnerable save."`), unit-wide sentences (`"Models in this unit have a 5+ invulnerable save."`), and named variants (`"Invulnerable Save: Fluxmaster"`).
+This also fixed two wrong-value bugs where text fallbacks were grabbing invulnerable save values from unrelated aura or faction rule text (Zoanthropes: was 6+, should be 4+; Trukk: was 5+, should be 6+).

+**2. Enhancement points (NR + ListForge):** BSData stores enhancement costs as separate `costs` entries on upgrade child selections, not summed into the parent unit cost. `processSelectionUnit` now sums costs from direct `type=upgrade` children.
+This also fixes deduplication of enhanced unit variants — previously three Lords of Change at 270/300/280pts were collapsed into one profile at 270pts because their fingerprints were identical without the enhancement cost.

+**Affected units:** 25 dropped invulns and 2 wrong values across 7 NR files.
+14 units with incorrect points across both NR (9) and ListForge (5) exports.
+All invulnerable save values verified against Wahapedia datasheets.

+**Validated:** 76 NR profiles + 6 ListForge files regression tested.
+Zero errors, zero regressions.

 ### v0.73.21